 Program Requirements for Students Starting in Fall 2014

 The MNA degree requires 36 credits.
-Nine courses consolidate the curriculum, with a focus on applied management and leadership.
+Ten courses consolidate the curriculum, with a focus on applied management and leadership.

 - NPA 678 - Leading Social Change: Institutions and Policy